List of cults of personality: Turkmenistan

 Saparmurat Niyazov, who was President of Turkmenistan from 1985 to 2006, is another oft-cited cultivator of a cult of personality.
-Niyazov simultaneously cut funding to and partially disassembled the education system in the name of "reform", while injecting ideological indoctrination into it by requiring all schools to use his own book, the Ruhnama, as their primary text, and like Kim Il-sung, there is even a creation myth surrounding him.
-During Niyazov's presidency there was no freedom of the press nor was there freedom of speech.
-This further meant that opposition to Niyazov was strictly forbidden and major opposition figures have been imprisoned, institutionalized, deported, or they have fled the country, and their family members are routinely harassed by the authorities.
-Additionally, a silhouette of Niyazov was used as a logo on television broadcasts, Krasnovodsk town was renamed "Turkmenbashi" after him, and schools, airports and even a meteorite are also named after him and members of his family.
+Niyazov simultaneously cut funding to and partially disassembled the education system in the name of "reform", while injecting ideological indoctrination into it by requiring all schools to use his own book, the Ruhnama, as their primary text, and like Kim Il Sung and Muammar Gaddafi, there was even a creation myth surrounding him.

+During Niyazov's presidency, there was no freedom of the press or freedom of speech.
+This meant that opposition to Niyazov was strictly forbidden and major opposition figures were imprisoned, institutionalized, deported, or prompted to flee the country, and their family members were routinely harassed by the authorities.
+Additionally, a silhouette of Niyazov was used as a logo on television broadcasts, Krasnovodsk town was renamed "Turkmenbashi" after the then president, and schools, airports, and even a meteorite were also named after him and members of his family.
 Statues and pictures of him were also "erected everywhere".
-For these, and other reasons, the US government said that by the time he died, "Niyazov's personality cult … had reached the dimensions of a state-imposed religion."
+For these and other reasons, the US government said that by the time he died, "Niyazov's personality cult … had reached the dimensions of a state-imposed religion."

-Human Rights Watch, in its World Report 2012, says there is a cult of personality of President Gurbanguly Berdimuhamedow and that it is strengthening.
-Agence France-Presse reports a developing personality cult.
-Reporters Without Borders says the president is promoting a cult of personality around himself and that his portraits have taken the place of the ones of the previous president.
+Human Rights Watch, in its World Report 2012, said there was a cult of personality of President Gurbanguly Berdimuhamedow and that it was strengthening.
+Agence France-Presse reported a developing personality cult.
+Reporters Without Borders said the president was promoting a cult of personality around himself and that his portraits had taken the place of those of the previous president.